Section Image

 The Historic Hampton House Cultural Center celebrates South Florida’s diverse history through programs and events geared toward culture, music and education.
 Originally known as the “Social Center of the South,” Hampton House was a hotspot for entertainment in the 1950s and 60s, a green book venue providing African Americans with safe lodging, dining and pertinent information.
 The center was even featured in the 2020 film “One Night in Miami,” which would go on to earn three Academy Award nominations.
 Farther north, the African Heritage Cultural Arts Center offers high-quality instruction for youth in the performing and visual arts.
 The center provides art academies for students, apprenticeships and an artist residency program.

-Brownsville African Heritage Cultural Center is an active member of the neighborhood.
+Brownsville African Heritage Cultural Center is a touchstone for Brownsville residents.

-Brownsville African Heritage Cultural Center is an active member of the neighborhood.
+Brownsville African Heritage Cultural Center is a touchstone for Brownsville residents.

 1/2